 Suppose you are a counselor who helps people manage the stress in their lives.
 Here’s a partial list of your competitors (other professionals who also treat stress): Clinical Psychologists, Massage Therapists, Spas, Personal Trainers, Life Coaches, Acupuncturists, Yoga Instructors, Meditation Teachers, Hair Stylists, Bartenders and Priests (kidding…or am I?).
 Who are your competitors – other practitioners who treat the same type of clients, conditions or problems as you?

 Conduct thorough research on colleagues and competitors in your local area who work with the same type of clients as you do – those who target the same niche or population, or treat the same conditions.
 Read their ads in the Yellow Pages, their brochures, their business cards, their flyers on the wall at the mall.

 Call other practitioners and ask them what conditions or populations they work with, what sets them apart and why you should choose them.
 Chances are they will stumble over this, letting you know that they have not given much thought to their own USP, which gives you a marketing edge.

 If your competitors are not differentiating themselves by defining their USP, this gives you an incentive to make your practice stand out in the marketplace.
-If they are marketing themselves as unique, you have an even stronger reason to do so!
+And if they are marketing themselves as unique, you have an even stronger reason to do so!

-Introduce yourself and invite them to meet in person, a friendly professional visit, in their office, yours or a coffee shop, etc. Bring them a small gift such as a treatment product or a plant.
+Introduce yourself and invite them to meet in person, a friendly professional visit, in their office, yours or a coffee shop, etc. Bring them a small gift for their office, such as a treatment product or flowers.
 Look around their office through the eyes of a potential client to get a feel for their space, how they present themselves, the impression their office makes.